MerlinEmrys01/Major-Power-Outage-Cause-Analysis/README.md

 # Watt's Up!
 ## A US Major Power Outage Analysis

-This is a comprehensive project reflecting our skills in data cleaning & analysis, missingness analysis & imputation, hypothesis testing, prediction model building and model fairness analysis under course DSC 80 at UC San Diego.
+This is a comprehensive project reflecting our skills in data cleaning & analysis, missingness analysis & imputation, hypothesis testing, prediction model building and model fairness analysis under the course DSC 80 at UC San Diego.

 By Yiran Zhao and Chengxi Xu